Do the Impossible

 Soon after starting my life in Christ, I was faced with the impossible task of raising my three daughters on my own.
 My decision to follow Christ cost me my marriage, but God had me in the palm of his hand.
 He led me and directed me during that difficult time.

 His provision for my family was nothing short of miraculous.
 In his perfect timing and after much prayer, He sent me a husband who loved him as much as I did.
 We both grew in the things of the Lord, and 14 years into our marriage the unexpected happened.
-My husband, Brian, was diagnosed with stage 4 cancer.
-Within 3 months, he went home to be with the Lord.
+My husband, Brian, was diagnosed with stage four cancer.
+Within three months, he went home to be with the Lord.

 I would love to say that I handled my grief as a strong woman of the Lord, but that would not be the truth.
-I never walked away from the Lord, but I was angry with Him.
+I never walked away from the Lord, but I was angry with him.
 I couldn’t believe he would allow me to love so deeply, then take Brian away.
 I turned to past coping behaviors, but God always reminded me how much he loved me, and he would never leave me.

 Two weeks after Brian passed away, the Lord gave me a scripture, Isaiah 43:18-19 “Remember not the former things, nor consider the things of old.
 Behold, I am doing a new thing; now it springs forth, do you not perceive it?
 I will make a way in the wilderness and rivers in the desert.”